AlibabaCloudDocs/ecs/intl.en-US/API Reference/Cloud assistant/DescribeInvocations.md

 -   If this parameter is empty, the command is run normally.
 -   InstanceNotExists: The instance does not exist or is released.
 -   InstanceReleased: The instance is released while the command is being run.
--   InstanceNotRunning: The instance is not running when the command begins to be run.
+-   InstanceNotRunning: The instance is not running when the command starts to be run.
 -   CommandNotApplicable: The command is not applicable to the specified instance.
 -   AccountNotExists: The specified account does not exist.
 -   DirectoryNotExists: The specified directory does not exist.
--   BadCronExpression: The specified cron expression for the execution cycle is invalid.
+-   BadCronExpression: The specified cron expression for the execution schedule is invalid.
 -   ClientNotRunning: The Cloud Assistant client is not running.
 -   ClientNotResponse: The Cloud Assistant client does not respond.
 -   ClientIsUpgrading: The Cloud Assistant client is being upgraded.